FireANTs: Adaptive Riemannian Optimization for Multi-Scale Diffeomorphic Matching: Discussion

-FireANTs is consistently 300--2000$\times$ faster than existing state-of-the-art, is robust to the choice of hyperparameters, allowing users to utilize principled hyperparameter search algorithms for novel applications or modalities.
-This paradigm shift in runtime will enable fast and accurate registration of high-resolution mesoscale and microscale imaging data that will play a paramount role in advancing our understanding of connectomics, neuroscience, cellular and molecular biology, genetics, pathology, among many other disciplines in the biomedical and biological sciences.
-With breakthrough advances in high-resolution, high-throughput imaging techniques, it is imperative for registration algorithms to also scale with the inordinate amounts of data.
+FireANTs is upto three orders of magnitude faster than ANTs on GPUs, and upto 10$\times$ memory efficient than deep learning methods while having highly competitive runtimes.
+On the CPU, FireANTs is upto 7$\times$ faster than ANTs under identical computational budget, owing to an efficient implementation and faster convergence.
+This efficiency allows for high-resolution registration of large microscopy datasets on a single GPU, grid search hyperparameter studies that are faster than amortized hyperparameter learning methods, amortized batched inference for large datasets, and high-resolution atlas generation in less than 25 minutes.
+This unparalleled throughout will enable fast and accurate registration of high-resolution mesoscale and microscale imaging data that will play a paramount role in advancing our understanding of connectomics, neuroscience, cellular and molecular biology, genetics, pathology, among many other disciplines in the biomedical and biological sciences.
+With breakthrough advances in high-resolution, high-throughput imaging techniques, it is imperative for registration algorithms to also scale with inordinate amounts of data.
 In summary, FireANTs is a powerful and general-purpose multi-scale registration algorithm and sets a new state-of-the-art benchmark.
 We propose to leverage the accurate, robust, and fast library to speed up registration workflows for ever-growing needs of performant and fast image registration in a spectrum of disciplines within the biomedical and biological sciences, wherein algorithms are bottlenecked by scalability.